xxxqgg/Assignments-Alert-Bot/README.md

 # Assignments Alert Bot
+A bot used for grouping assignments and TODOs.

 [@AssignmentsAlertBot](https://telegram.me/AssignmentsAlertBot)

 Based on [python-telegram-bot](https://python-telegram-bot.org/)

 ## Usage
-To directly use the bot: follow [@AssignmentsAlertBot](https://telegram.me/AssignmentsAlertBot)
+Feel free to use the bot directly: follow [@AssignmentsAlertBot](https://telegram.me/AssignmentsAlertBot)

-To run the bot on your own server, follow the following steps:
+Or you can run the bot on your own server:
 1. clone the repository on the server
     ```bash
     git clone git@github.com:xxxqgg/Assignments-Alert-Bot.git